nginxinc/docker-nginx-amplify/README.md

  * In order for the agent to collect [additional NGINX metrics](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#additional-nginx-metrics) the NGINX logs should be kept inside the container (by default the NGINX logs are redirected to the Docker log collector).
 At this time the agent can obtain NGINX log files only directly from storage.
  * In "aggregate" mode, some of the OS metrics and metadata are not collected.
  * The agent can only monitor NGINX from inside the container.
-It is not currently possible to run the Amplify Agent in a separate container and monitor the neighboring container(s) running NGINX.
+It is not currently possible to run the Amplify Agent in a separate container and monitor the neighboring containers running NGINX.

-We'll be working on improving the support for Docker in the nearest future.
+We've been working on improving the support for Docker even more.
 Stay tuned!

 ## 2. How to Build and Run an Amplify-enabled NGINX image?